Jesserc/My-Ethernaut-Solutions/README.md

 ```

 #### My Recommendation(s)
 Up until solidity version `0.4`, a constructor can be defined by the same name as its contract name.
-However, this is no longer supported in recent versions and all constructors should be named with the `constructor` keyword.
+However, this is no longer supported in recent versions, and all constructors should be named with the `constructor` keyword.
 When using recent versions of solidity, ensure to use the `constructor` keyword.

 ## Level Three - Coin Flip:
-You have to make a correct boolean guess 10 times to hack this level.
+You must make a correct boolean guess ten times to hack this level.

 #### The Vulnerability
 The contract uses `block.number` and `blockhash` as a source of randomness, which is not secure since they are deterministic.